mlflow/mlflow/docs/source/llms/deployments/index.rst

         ) -> embeddings.ResponsePayload: ...

 Then, you need to create a Python package that contains the plugin implementation.
-You must specify an entry point under the `mlflow.gateway.providers`, so that your plugin can be detected by MLflow.
+You must specify an entry point under the ``mlflow.gateway.providers`` group, so that your plugin can be detected by MLflow.
 The entry point should be in the format ``<name> = <module>:<class>``.

 .. code-block:: toml